SkillsFundingAgency/myesf-doc-ex-internal/app/views/v7/v7-readme.md

 Changes are:

-* removing 'Select all' funcionality
+* removing 'Select all' functionality
 * a new primary button - 'Download all filtered documents' (was 'Download selected documents')
 * a new secondary button - 'Download selected documents'